Lake Minnetonka restaurants

 Top menu items: Mediterranean Grilled Ahi Tuna, Walley Milanese, Linguine ith Lamb, Housemade Sweet Corn Ravioli

-The winner of Open Tables Diner’s Choice Award in 2018 is Ike’s Minnetonka.
+The winner of the Open Tables Diner’s Choice Award in 2018 is Ike’s Minnetonka.
 Their menu features a steak inspiration for some outstanding casual fine dining.
 Their burgers are gourmet, and they offer fantastic seafood and drinks.
 The cocktails and bloody marys are particularly famous.

 To take a look at some of the classic steakhouse dishes they serve, check out the menu here.